datum-cloud/docs/content/en/docs/glossary.md

 Storage attachment configuration for workload instances, defining how storage volumes should be connected to running compute instances.
-Volume mounts enable stateful workloads with data persistence.
+Volume mounts enable stateful workloads with data persistence, as well as injecting content from ConfigMaps or Secrets via a filesystem path.

 ## Workload